Sompo Japan says in talks to buy Lloyd's insurer Canopius

 Nikkei business daily said the Japanese company and Canopius shareholders are expected to reach an agreement as early as this week in a deal valued at about 100 billion yen ($970 million).

 A Sompo Japan spokesman declined to comment on the timing of the agreement and the deal value.
-Sompo Japan is a unit of NKSJ Holdings, one of Japan's top three property-casualty insurers.
+Sompo Japan is a unit of NKSJ Holdings (8630.T), one of Japan's top three property-casualty insurers.

 Lloyd's syndicate Canopius operates in Europe, the United States, Singapore and Australia.
 It had gross written premiums of 692 million pounds ($1.13 billion) in 2012 and has 560 employees, according to the company website.
 It is 84 percent owned by funds managed by private equity group Bregal Capital LLP.